-- administrative allegations of corruption, misconduct, waste, and substandard performance by governmental officers, employees, contractors, vendors, and licensees, among others. - B. The Deputy Inspector General for Audit and Program Review (DIG-APR) supervises the Audit and Program Review Section (APR), which audits the performance of City programs and operations, and makes recommendations to strengthen and improve the delivery of City services. - C. The Deputy Inspector General for Public Safety (DIG-PS) supervises the Public Safety Section (PS), which evaluates the City's police and police accountability functions with the goal of enhancing the effectiveness of public safety, protecting civil liberties and civil rights, and strengthening police-community relations based on legitimacy, trust, and confidence in law enforcement. - D. The Deputy Inspector General/Chief of Staff supervises the following functions: - 1. the Center for Information Technology and Analytics (CITA), which analyzes data in support of OIG's mission, manages OIG's IT infrastructure, and compiles large data sets to support other OIG sections; and - 2. the Administration Unit, which supports the day-to-day operational functions of OIG by providing, among other things, fiscal, budgeting, and human resources, as well as implementing and coordinating innovative solutions and best practices designed to enable OIG staff to work effectively in accordance with regulatory requirements. - E. The Director of Communications and Outreach supervises the Communications and Outreach Unit, which supports strategic messaging for internal and external audiences, including press, publications, and website and social media updates, and works to develop clear and effective media relations and targeted outreach to inform and engage the community. - F. The Deputy Inspector General/General Counsel supervises the Legal Section, which provides professional, operational support to all office components: - 1.
-OIG's attorneys Associate General Counsels (AGCs) and Assistant Inspectors General (AIGs) provide legal assistance to the other sections; and - 2. the Legal Section's Hiring Oversight compliance officers perform legally mandated audits and reviews of the City's hiring and employment practices to ensure compliance with the various City Hiring Plans, and provide guidance, training, and program recommendations to City departments handling a broad and complex array of employment-related actions.
+- performance by governmental officers, employees, contractors, vendors, and licensees. - B. The Deputy Inspector General for Audit and Program Review (DIG-APR) supervises the Audit and Program Review Section (APR), which audits the performance of City programs and operations, and makes recommendations to strengthen and improve the delivery of City services. - C. The Deputy Inspector General for Public Safety (DIG-PS) supervises the Public Safety Section (PS), which evaluates the City's police and police accountability functions with the goal of enhancing the effectiveness of public safety, protecting civil liberties and civil rights, and strengthening police-community relations based on legitimacy, trust, and confidence in law enforcement. - D. The Deputy Inspector General/Chief of Staff supervises the following functions: - 1. the Center for Information Technology and Analytics (CITA), which analyzes data in support of OIG's mission, manages OIG's IT infrastructure, and compiles large data sets to support other OIG sections; and - 2. the Administration Unit, which supports the day-to-day operational functions of OIG by providing, among other things, fiscal, budgeting, and human resources, as well as implementing and coordinating innovative solutions and best practices designed to enable OIG staff to work effectively in accordance with regulatory requirements. - E. The Director of Communications and Outreach supervises the Communications and Outreach Unit, which supports strategic messaging for internal and external audiences, including press, publications, and website and social media updates, and works to develop clear and effective media relations and targeted outreach to inform and engage the community. - F. The Deputy Inspector General/General Counsel supervises the Legal Section, which provides professional, operational support to all office components: - 1.
+OIG's attorneys Associate General Counsels (AGCs) and Assistant Inspectors General (AIGs) provide legal assistance to the other sections; and - 2. the Legal Section's Hiring Oversight compliance officers provide guidance, training, and program recommendations to City departments handling a broad and complex array of employment-related actions, and perform legally mandated audits and reviews of the City's hiring and employment practices to ensure compliance with the various City Hiring Plans.